 You can now get a complete picture of Quality across your entire Software Development Lifecycle using the new QA Module Dashboards.
 They make it easy to bring together information from many diverse components into a single place.
 At a glance, you can learn about trends and relationships in your:

-- Code Quality from sources like as SonarCloud or SonarQube
+- Code Quality from sources like SonarQube or events

 - Testing and Deployment from your CI/CD pipeline

 - Incidents from a source such as PagerDuty

 The Organization-level QA Dashboard shows Quality trends across teams.

 The QA Module contains two dashboards that give either a wider or narrower perspective on the metrics.
 The first is an Organization-level view where someone like a Department Head can get a great overview of how all the teams within the organization are doing on their Quality metrics.
 The other view is at a Team-level and it’s a great place for an Engineering Manager to really dive into the details of Quality metrics for applications and repositories owned by their individual teams.

 The Team-level Dashboard goes into much more detail on a variety of quality metrics.